This tutorial will show you how to add a new user in MySQL and grant different types of privileges to a MySQL database.

 How to Grant Privileges to a MySQL User

-Right after successfully creating the new user, we can grant privileges to this new user.
-In most cases, you’ll be granting privileges to MySQL users based on the particular database that account should have access to.
+After successfully creating the new user, we can grant privileges to this new user.
+In most cases, you’ll be granting privileges to MySQL users based on the particular database that the account should have access to.

 There are multiple types of privileges that can be granted to a user account.
-You can find a full list of privileges supported by MySQL here.
+You can find a complete list of privileges supported by MySQL here.

 ALL PRIVILEGES– Grants all privileges to a user account.

 ALTER– The user can change the structure of a table or database.

 CREATE– The user account is allowed to create databases and tables.